History of the Mai Tai

 As Trader Vic’s entered the 1960s, the business was expanding.
 Not just the restaurants, which by this time numbered more than a dozen.
 But the food products.
 Trader Vic’s sauces.
 Trader Vic’s syrups.
 Trader Vic’s Rum.
 And, yes, Trader Vic’s Mai Tai mix.
 This is where things got a little heated.

-In any case, the issue came when the Sun-Vac corporation licensed the Don the Beachcomber name and then tried to copyright the name.
+In any case, the issue came up when Vita-pakt Citrus Product Co. licensed the Don the Beachcomber name and then tried to copyright the Mai Tai mix.
 This drew the ire of Trader Vic’s who sued over the right to use the name.
-Donn and Vic buried the hatchet in 1970 when the lawsuit was settled out of court in favor of Trader Vic’s.
-Guild filed an affidavit attesting to the authenticity of the Mai Tai origin story and Bergeron published the recipe in his revised 1972 Bartender’s Guide.
-Trader Vic’s got the bragging rights.
-And that pretty much was that, apart from the old wives tales that continue to this day (“nobody knows who invented the Mai Tai.”)
-This was settled history fifty years ago, folks.
+Donn and Vic buried the hatchet in 1970 when the lawsuit was settled out of court in favor of Trader Vic’s and therefore winning bragging rights to the Mai Tai.
+Carrie Guild filed an affidavit attesting to the authenticity of Vic’s origin story and Bergeron published the recipe in a 1970 press release.
+And that pretty much was that, apart from the myriad old wife’s tales that continue to this day (“nobody knows who invented the Mai Tai.”)
+This was settled history more than fifty years ago, folks.

-Now all of this well and good, but even though Trader Vic published the recipe it didn’t mean that you were likely to get a good tasting Mai Tai at most places until recently, and even then it has to be at a quality bar or restaurant.
-To many, the “Mai Tai” is simply synonymous with “rum, fruit juice, probably dark or red, topped with a cherry.”
-Easy to drink, but not really a Mai Tai.
+While all of this is well and good, even Trader Vic’s published recipe didn’t mean that you were likely to get a good tasting Mai Tai at most places until recently, and even then it has to be at a quality bar or restaurant.
+At many places a “Mai Tai” is simply synonymous with “rum, tons of fruit juice, probably dark or red, topped with a cherry.”
+Easy to drink, but not really a true Mai Tai.

 The person most responsible for raising awareness of the Mai Tai’s original recipe is Jeff “Beachbum” Berry.
-Berry was involved in the nascent tiki scene in Los Angeles in the early 1990s, and became the cocktail expert among the crew.
+Berry was involved in the nascent tiki scene in Los Angeles in the early 1990s and became the cocktail expert among the crew.
 He penned the cocktail chapter in Sven Kirsten’s Book of Tiki and wrote about cocktails in Otto Von Stoheim’s Tiki News.
-And then Berry started producing his own books, starting with the Grog Log in 1998.
-In this book, as well as in subsequent tomes such as Intoxica!, Sippin’ Safari, and Potions of the Caribbean, Berry provided drink recipes and also stories about the pioneers of tiki cocktails.
+And then Berry started producing his own books starting with the Grog Log in 1998.
+In this book and in subsequent influential tomes such as Intoxica!, Sippin’ Safari, and Potions of the Caribbean, Berry provided drink recipes and also stories about the pioneers of tiki cocktails.

-Of course, the Mai Tai recipe that Berry published wasn’t anything new (unlike the Zombie, where Berry literally pieced the recipe together via coded recipes and legwork worthy of any Detective).
-After all, Bergeron published the recipe in his 1972 Bartender’s Guide.
-However, by the late 1990s Trader Vic’s was no longer producing the Mai Tai Rum called for in that book.
-So, Berry went back to the second adjusted formula and published a recipe calling for Jamaican and Martinique rums.
-Due to the popularity of Berry’s books, bars of all kinds started providing a Mai Tai made to the 1944 recipe formulation, and with the two kinds of rum as the base.
+Of course, the Mai Tai recipe that Berry published wasn’t anything new (unlike the Zombie, where Berry literally pieced the recipe together via coded recipes).
+After all, Bergeron published the recipe in his 1972 Bartender’s Guide and several subsequent books.
+However, by the 1990s Trader Vic’s was no longer producing the Mai Tai Rum called for in that book.
+So, Berry used the alternate rum blend listed and transcribed a recipe calling for Jamaican and Martinique rums.
+Due to the popularity of Berry’s books, bars of all kinds started providing a Mai Tai made to the 1944 recipe formulation, and with currently available Martinique Rhum Agricole and Jamaica rums as the base.
 This formula was later cleverly employed by Tiki Problems for a t-shirt design.

 A few years later, Martin Cate was looking into historical material as part of the research for his 2016 book Smuggler’s Cove: Exotic Cocktails, Rum, and the Cult of Tiki.
-And Cate noticed that the descriptions in Bergeron’s essay on the history of the Mai Tai sure didn’t describe the Martinique rums he was familiar with.
-After some sleuthing of his own, he came to the conclusion that the Martinique rum in question wasn’t a Rhum Agricole made from sugar cane juice, but a Rhum Grand Arome made from molasses.
+Cate noticed that the descriptions in Bergeron’s essay on the history of the Mai Tai sure didn’t describe the Martinique rums he was familiar with.
+After some sleuthing of his own, he concluded that the Martinique rum used by Vic’s in the 1950s wasn’t a Rhum Agricole made from sugar cane juice, but a Rhum Industiel made from molasses.
 This led Cate to consult with Denizen Rum to produce Denizen Merchant’s Reserve, a product containing aged Jamaican rum along with molasses-based rum from Martinique.
-Due to Cate’s stature and the popularity of the book, Denizen became the defacto single-bottle rum for a Mai Tai in many bars across the world.
+Due to Cate’s stature and the popularity of the book, Denizen became the de facto single-bottle rum for a Mai Tai in many bars across the world.

-Tiki Bars rode the wave of retro-nostalgia culture in the 1990s and had something of a comeback.
+Tiki bars rode the wave of nostalgia culture in the 1990s and had something of a comeback.
 For the first time in decades, new tiki bars were opening.
 And a new generation of proprietors began to blend the past with the present.
 One such neo pioneer was Michael Thanos, an Oakland pizza restaurant owner who got bit by the tiki bug the first time he sipped a Mai Tai at the Emeryville Trader Vic’s.
-Soon Thanos was converting the upstairs of the restaurant and turning it into a tiki bar; the Conga Lounge was the first new tiki bar to open in Oakland in decades.
-Thanos shortly thereafter launched a more fully-realized establishment when Forbidden Island Tiki Lounge opened in nearby Alameda in 2006.
+Soon Thanos was converting the upstairs of the restaurant and turning it into a tiki bar.
+The Conga Lounge was the first new tiki bar to open in Oakland in decades and Thanos shortly thereafter launched a more fully realized establishment when Forbidden Island Tiki Lounge opened in nearby Alameda in 2006.

-Every once in a while you come into contact with a true believer.
-Thanos is one of these true believers.
-He teamed with his brother and business partner Mano Thanos, along with publicist Will “The Thrill” Viharo, to petition the city of Oakland to name the Mai Tai the official cocktail of the city.
-Though that effort was ultimately unsuccessful, Councilwoman Rebecca Kaplan did push to declare August 30 to be Mai Tai day in Oakland.
-That’s the date that true believers and tikiphiles choose to make their pilgrimage to Trader Vic’s or at least to the closest tiki bar to raise a Mai Tai in honor of The Trader.
+Every once in a while you come into contact with a true believer and Thanos is one of these true believers.
+He teamed with his brother and business partner Mano Thanos along with publicist Will “The Thrill” Viharo to petition the city of Oakland to name the Mai Tai the official cocktail of the city.
+Though that effort was unsuccessful at the time, Councilwoman Rebecca Kaplan did push to declare August 30, 2009 to be Mai Tai Day in Oakland.
+August 30 is now the date that Mai Tai fans and tikiphiles choose to make their pilgrimage to Trader Vic’s or their favorite tiki bar to raise a Mai Tai in honor of The Trader.
+Oakland finally named the Mai Tai the official cocktail of the city in 2024.

 In 2019, the Mai Tai celebrated its 75th anniversary.
 On a sunny Saturday in late August, Trader Vic’s Emeryville held a special event to celebrate the occasion.
-Every single square foot of public space was used at the restaurant, including all of the dining rooms, the outdoor patio, and the venerable tiki lounge.
+Every single square foot of public space was used at the restaurant, including all of the dining rooms, the outdoor patio, and the venerable Mai Tai Lounge.
 Bands and DJs played, arts and craft vendors crammed into corners selling their wares, photo booths allowed guests to capture the moment, and a buffet provided an all-you-can-eat opportunity for hundreds of guests to sample some of the best food that Trader Vic’s offers.
-And of course there were Mai Tais; eight variants in fact.
-As the party reached its apex of capacity, Trader Vic’s granddaughter Eve Bergeron called the assembled masses together for a toast.
+And of course there were Mai Tais.
+As the party reached its apex of capacity, Trader Vic’s granddaughter Eve Bergeron called the revelers together for a toast.
 And then she passed the microphone over to Michael Thanos, who like a country preacher brought the assembled crowd to a fevered crescendo by proclaiming “Long live Trader Vic’s!
 Long live the Mai Tai!

 Michael Thanos (photo by Steven Underwood, http://www.stevenunderwoodphotography.com).
 Used with Permission.

-Thankfully, in the last decade quality bars have adopted the moniker “1944 Mai Tai” as the easy way to refer to a cocktail made according to the original recipe, high quality rum, and with freshly mixed ingredients.
+Thankfully, in the last decade many quality cocktail and tiki bars have adopted the moniker “1944 Mai Tai” as the easy way to refer to a cocktail made according to ratios of the original recipe.
+Of course, bartenders aren’t used using the Wray & Nephew 17 rum that hasn’t been issued in decades, instead they use high quality rum or a blend (typically aged, often Jamaican), quality orgeat, and freshly mixed ingredients. .

 ½ oz Orgeat